AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 To specify which parameters are ignored, add glob rules to the `ignoreUrlParams` property:

 * To ignore a parameter, create a glob property that allows the parameter.
 * To prevent the page to be cached, create a glob property that denies the parameter.

-The following example causes Dispatcher to ignores the "q" parameter, so that request URLs that include the q parameter are cached:
+The following example causes Dispatcher to ignores the `q` parameter, so that request URLs that include the q parameter are cached:

 ```xml
 /ignoreUrlParams